-Amjad Mahmood Khan taught Contracts for Foreign Lawyers for Fall 2014.
+Amjad Mahmood Khan teaches Contracts for Foreign Lawyers.
 His research and teaching interests are primarily in complex business and commercial litigation, with emphasis on disputes related to contracts, fraud, business torts, intellectual property, insurance, antitrust and unfair competition and the False Claims Act.
 His clients have included a range of high-profile corporations, executives and organizations, including financial firms, major airlines and religious establishments.

 Khan graduated summa cum laude from Claremont McKenna College before graduating from Harvard Law School, where he served as Editor-in-Chief of the Harvard Human Rights Law Journal.
 After earning his law degree, Khan served as judicial clerk for the late Honorable Judge Warren J. Ferguson of the U.S. Court of Appeals for the 9th Circuit.
 He currently is Partner at Brown, Neri & Smith LLP.

 Khan has extensive stand-up trial experience, having won multiple significant jury verdicts including an award of $12.5 million in compensatory and punitive damages.
 Khan has significant appellate experience briefing and arguing appeals in both state and federal courts across the nation.
 Khan has been recognized as a “Rising Star” by Southern California Super Lawyers every year since 2012.